James Thomas Sadler: Sadler and the murder of Frances Coles

 His behaviour during the dawn of the crime made him a strong suspect.
 He had gone with her to the guest house where she lived, as seen by the landlord.
 The man appeared dishevelled.
 Sadler retired from the dwelling shortly after 1:30 in the morning and, moments later, Coles left alone on her way to the Shallow Gardens area, where she would later be found dying by the Metropolitan Police Officer Ernest William Thompson at approximately 2:15 a.m..

 Sadler suddenly returned to the guest house, close to 3 o'clock in the morning, and he looked even more battered than on the previous occasion.
 Profuse blood stains were splashed on his clothes and he appeared very upset.
 He told the landlord that some ruffians assaulted him and stripped him of his gold watch.
 Despite his resistance, Sadler endured a hard beating and asked the landlord if he could spend the night there.
 However, the landlord was suspicious of the story and refused to accommodate Sadler, instead suggesting that he go to the London Hospital in Whitechapel to heal his wounds.

-The following day, when the landlord learned that his tenant had been killed, he was convinced that it was the same man from yesterday.
-He contacted the authorities and reported Sadler to the police, who quickly arrested him and drove to the police station located on Leman Street.
+The following day, when the landlord learned that his tenant had been killed, he was convinced that it was Sadler.
+He contacted the authorities and reported him to the police, who quickly arrested him and drove to the police station located on Leman Street.

 Word spread in the locality that the prisoner, in addition to being Coles's killer, was also the notorious Jack the Ripper.
 Soon, the commissioner of Leman Street was besieged by an angry crowd.
-For security reasons, the policemen took Sadler through a side door, but the mob noticed and, shouting "Murderer!" and attacked with the intention of lynching Sadler.
+For security reasons, the policemen took Sadler through a side door, but the mob noticed and attacked, shouting "Murderer!" with the intention of lynching Sadler.
 The policemen were forced to use their truncheons to save the detainee's life, who, apart from insults and threats, received several strikes to the face, leaving him bloodied.